-There is no doubt about it, I am a hypocrite.
-Fortunately nobody has noticed… until now.
+There is no doubt about it.
+I am a hypocrite.
+Fortunately, nobody has noticed… until now.
 Here’s the thing.
-On one hand I talk about the importance of having a good work/life balance, and yet on the other I prefer to hire people who do personal projects in their spare time.
+On one hand, I talk about the importance of having a good work/life balance, and yet on the other, I prefer to hire people who do personal projects in their spare time.

 Do you see the problem with this scenario?
 How can one person possibly juggle work, life and the odd side project?
 It would appear there just aren’t enough hours in the day.
-Being the arrogant and stubborn individual I am, when this hypocrisy was pointed out to me, my immediate reaction was to endeavour to justify my position.
+Being the arrogant and stubborn individual I am, when this hypocrisy was pointed out to me, my immediate reaction was to endeavor to justify my position.
 A less opinionated individual would probably have selected one or the other, but I propose these two supposedly contradictory viewpoints can sit harmoniously together.

-To understand how this is possible we must first establish why a work/life balance is important and what role side projects play.
+To understand how this is possible, we must first establish why a work/life balance is important and what role side projects play.
 Let’s begin by asking ourselves why it is important to have a life beyond our computers, even when we love what we do.

 Why We Should Have A Life Beyond The Web

-Generally speaking Web designers love their job.
-In many cases our job is also our hobby.
+Generally speaking, Web designers love their job.
+In many cases, our job is also our hobby.
 We love nothing more than experimenting with new technology and techniques.
-When we aren’t working on websites we are tinkering with gadgets and spending a much higher than average time online.
+When we aren’t working on websites, we are tinkering with gadgets and spending a much higher than average time online.
 Although in our job this single-mindedness is useful, it is ultimately damaging both for our personal wellbeing and career.

 In the early days of my career, when I was young, I used to happily work long hours and regularly pull all-nighters.
-It was fun and I enjoyed my job.
+It was fun, and I enjoyed my job.
 However, this set a habit in my working life that continued far longer than was healthy.
-Eventually I became stressed and fell ill.
-In the end things became so bad that I was completely unproductive.
+Eventually, I became stressed and fell ill.
+In the end, things became so bad that I was completely unproductive.

 This high-intensity working also sets a baseline for the whole industry, where it becomes the norm to work at this accelerated speed.
 No longer are we working long hours because we want to, but rather because there is an expectation we should.
 This kind of work/life balance can only end one way, in burnout.
-This damages us personally, our clients and the industry as a whole.
+This damages us personally, our clients, and the industry as a whole.
 It is in our own interest and those of our clients to look after our health.

 This means we cannot spend our lives sitting in front of a screen.
 It simply isn’t healthy.
-Instead we need to participate in activities beyond our desks.
+Instead, we need to participate in activities beyond our desks.
 Preferably activities that involve at least some exercise.
 A healthy diet wouldn’t hurt either.
 Getting away from the Web (and Web community) offers other benefits too.
 It is an opportunity for us to interact with non Web people.
 Whether you are helping a charity or joining a rock climbing club, the people you meet will provide a much more realistic view of how ‘normal’ people lead their lives.

 This will inform our work.
-I often think that, as Web designers, we live in a bubble in which everybody is on twitter all day, and understands that typing a URL into Google isn’t the best way to reach a website.
+I often think that, as Web designers, we live in a bubble in which everybody is on Twitter all day and understands that typing a URL into Google isn’t the best way to reach a website.
 Not that this is all we will learn from others.
 We can also learn from other people’s jobs.
 For example, there is a lot we can learn from architects, psychologists, marketeers and countless other professions.
 We can learn from their processes, techniques, expertise and outlook.
 All of this can be applied to our own role.

-As somebody who attends a church (with a reasonable cross section of people) and used to run a youth group, I can testify that mixing with non Web people will transform your view of what we do.
+As somebody who attends a church (with a reasonable cross section of people) and used to run a youth group, I can testify that mixing with non-Web people will transform your view of what we do.
 Furthermore, the activities you undertake will shape how you do work.
 Reading a non-Web book, visiting an art gallery, or even taking a walk in the countryside, can all inform and inspire your Web work.
 There is no doubt, that stepping away from the computer at the end of a working day will benefit you personally and professionally.
-Does this therefore mean you should shelve your side projects?
-Not at all, these are just as important.
+Does this, therefore, mean you should shelve your side projects?
+Not at all.
+These are just as important.

 Why We Should All Have Side Projects

 But side projects don’t just benefit your employer, they benefit your personal career.
 They provide you with a chance to experiment and learn new techniques that your day job may not allow.
 They also provide you with the opportunity to widen your skills into new areas and roles.
 Maybe in your day job you are a designer, but your side project might provide the perfect opportunity to learn some PHP.
 Finally, side projects allow you to work without constraints.
-This is something many of us crave and being able to set our own agenda is freeing.
+This is something many of us crave, and being able to set our own agenda is freeing.
 However, it is also a challenge.
 We have to learn how to deliver when there is nobody sitting over our shoulder pushing us to launch.

 All of this knowledge from personal projects has a transformative effect that will change your career.
 It will increase your chance of getting a job and show your employer how valuable you are.
-It may also convince your employer to create a job that better utilises your skills, as we did for Rob.
+It may also convince your employer to create a job that better utilizes your skills, as we did for Rob.
 Rob used to be a project manager, but when we saw his passion and knowledge for mobile we created a new role focusing on that.
 Of course, this leads us to the obvious question: how can we have time away from the computer if we should also be working on side projects?

 Is Hustling The Answer?

 I don’t think working harder is the long term solution, however.
 We can work hard for short periods of time, but as we have already established this can’t continue indefinitely.
 We need downtime.
 We need time lounging in front of the TV or mindlessly shooting our friends in Halo.
-If we don’t have that we never allow our brain the chance to recuperate and we end up undermining our efficiency.
-I don’t believe the answer is “work hard, play hard”.
-I believe the answer is “work smarter”.
+If we don’t have that, we never allow our brain the chance to recuperate, and we end up undermining our efficiency.
+I don’t believe the answer is “work hard, play hard.”
+I believe the answer is “work smarter.”

 We Can Do Everything If We Work Smarter

 Working smarter is about three things: